 From the outside, one sees only its huge glass facade, which gives the atrium beautiful light throughout the day.
 Inside, there are the curves and volumes that are the hallmark of Gehry.
 For spectators, there are 756 seats, none of which are more than 13 rows from the stage.
 The acoustics are reportedly excellent.

 This achievement illustrates how Miami Beach is attracting the stars of world architecture: next door, in Lincoln Road, Swiss duo Herzog & de Meuron have designed a building.
-Guided tours of the New World Center are by reservation.
+Guided tours of the New World Center are by booking.

 New World Center